AguaClara/SWOT/Summary Sheets/Derivation_flow_through_tank_with_a_valve.md

 # Deriving $Q(t)$ for a Tank with a Valve

-This document contains the derivation of the flow through a tank-with-a-valve.
+This document contains the derivation of the flow through a tank-with-a-valve over time, $Q(t)$.
 Our reference will be a simple hypochlorinator, shown in the following image.
 In the image, a hypochlorite solution is slowly dripping and mixing with piped source water, thereby disinfecting it.
 The valve is almost closed to make sure that the hypochlorite solution drips instead of flows.

 ![I really don't think anyone can read this](https://github.com/AguaClara/CEE4540_Master/blob/master/Summary%20Sheets/Images/drip_hypochlorinator.jpg?raw=true)